When Does Implantation Occur? Signs and Symptoms!

 The home pregnancy tests work by detecting the hormone human chorionic gonadotropin (hCG) levels in the blood.

 Before implantation, the body begins to make this hormone.
-Blood and urine levels multiply every 24 hours for eight weeks (According to the National Library of Medicine), reaching their peak at around ten weeks.
+According to National Library of Medicine – Blood and urine levels multiply every 24 hours for eight weeks, reaching their peak at around ten weeks.

 According to FDA (USA Food And Drug Administration), Individuals with 28-day cycles can use home pregnancy tests to find hCG in their urine 12–15 days following ovulation.